wolfgangr/guntaPERL/README.md

 I kept that JSON versions for reference and maybe later code recycling.

 ## Key elements of the code
-### Configuration
+### `config_plain.pm`

-`config_plain.pm` is where core information of the protocol is kept.
+is where core information matching the protocol is kept.
-It keeps **structure in sync** between rrd, the logger and the renderer.
+It keeps **structure in sync** between the API, rrd, the logger and the renderer.
-Configuration at the 'edge' of the installation, however, may be kept in a decentralize manner in the header area of any of the scripts.
+Interface configurations at other 'edges' of the installation, however, may be kept in a decentralize manner in the header area of any of the scripts.

 The config is derived from the JSON daqdesc, but completed and added up with further processing decisions.
 The goal was to change fields, rrds, plotting style etc without fiddling in the hot code.
 My gutt feels that I made that for some 80 % or so.
 I'd not expect seamless work in a fresh setup.

-The config is ~~included~~ require'd into most other parts.
+The config is ~~included~~ require'd the PERLie way into most other parts.
 So I must be sure it meets **PERL syntax** on any chages.
 I used `parse-confi-plain.pl` to check for syntax errors and to debug available config data structures.
+Key and host name are kept in a separate `secret.pm`, with a github'bed anonymized copy of it.

 ### `library.pm`
 - well, a library, as it's name says.  ...